multimediaeval/multimediaeval.github.io/_editions/2020/tasks/gamestory.md

 hide: false

 # required info
-title: Emotional Mario: Believable AI agents in video games
+title: "Emotional Mario: Believable AI agents in video games"
 subtitle:
 blurb: The Emotional Mario task explores the use of human emotion to improve the performance of AI-based agents playing Super Mario Bros.
 We provide a multimodal dataset consisting of video and sensor data to be used to complete two different subtasks.
 ---